Effective Date: July 10, 2017

 2.4.1 Verifying and Validating Implementation of the Technical Requirements.
-At SRR, the Program Manager shall document, as part of the HRCP, how the implementation of the technical requirements in Chapter 3 will be verified and validated (with rationale).
+At SRR, the Program Manager shall document, as part of the HRCP, how the implementation of the technical requirements in NASA-STD-8719.29 referenced by this NPR will be verified and validated (with rationale).
 (This is updated at SDR, PDR, and CDR.)

 Rationale: This is linked to the certification requirement in paragraph 2.3.5.
-From a human-rating perspective, it is important to understand how the implementation of the requirements in Chapter 3 will be validated, which may not be demonstrated by requirements verification alone.
+From a human-rating perspective, it is important to understand how the implementation of the technical requirements in NASA-STD-8719.29 will be validated, which may not be demonstrated by requirements verification alone.

 2.4.2 Verifying and Validating Survival Capabilities.
 At CDR, the Program Manager shall document, as part of the HRCP, how the implementation of survival capabilities from the requirement contained in paragraph 2.3.4 will be verified and validated (with rationale).

 Note: This is linked to certification requirement in paragraph 2.3.4.
 These are the capabilities identified by the program that are unique to the reference mission and the system.